learnforpractice/pyeos/pyeos.md

 # What pyeos can do?

-1. now you can call eos api with python
+1. call eos api with python
-2. now you can write simple contract in python.
+2. write simple contract in python.
 You can find some demos in directory [contract](https://github.com/learnforpractice/eos/tree/master/programs/pyeos/contract).
 Anyone who want faster code can also code it in python first and then porting it to C++.

 # How to build